the-teachingRSE-project/competencies/competencies.md

 knowledge of \gls{TEAM}, and \gls{PM}.
 Today this means effective use of
 \acp{IDE}, \gls{static-analysis} tools, \glspl{design-pattern} and documentation
 (for oneself and others).

+The RSE needs to be able to choose appropriate algorithms and techniques (\gls{MOD} and \gls{NEW}).
+Apart from the technical feasability, this choice is also informed by the values outlined in Section @sec:values.
+For example, the RSE needs to be able to estimate resource usage (processing, memory and storage consumption).
+Resource usage has not only a financial price tag but also impacts environmental concerns via associated energy consumption.

 Software development also includes testing.
 This task is a manifestation of the
 \ac{SE} competencies of \gls{DOCBB} and \gls{MOD} since a model of the software